juanpallotta/LPP/README.md

 # NOISE FILE OBTAINED WITH THE TELESCOPE COVERED AND THE LASER FIRING.
 # !
 IF THERE IS NO NOISE FILE: PATH_DARK_FILE MUST BE SET AS: "-"
-# !
-IF THERE IS    NOISE FILE: PATH_DARK_FILE MUST CONTAIN THE STRING 'bkg' IN SOME PART OF ITS NAME!!!
 PATH_DARK_FILES =

 # OVERLAP FILE.